The Mighty Don't Kneel: Return to NJPW (2022–present)

+Jonah's leadership (2022)

 Bad Dude Tito (left) and Zack Sabre Jr. (right) at Collision in Philadelphia 2023.

 On the 6 March 2022, episode of NJPW Strong, Shane Haste interfered in the tag team match between FinJuice (David Finlay and Juice Robinson) and the pairing of Jonah (formerly Jonah Rock) and Bad Dude Tito.
 He attacked Robinson while the referee was distracted, allowing Tito to hit a frog splash on Robinson for the win.
 This saw the reformation of TMDK, with Haste and Jonah tagging together.
 On the 3 April episode of NJPW Strong, Haste caused a disqualification loss to FinJuice after he struck Robinson with a steel chair.
 Robinson challenged TMDK and Tito to a Chicago Street Fight at Windy City Riot, alongside a mystery partner.
 At the event, TMDK and Tito were defeated by FinJuice and their partner, revealed to be Brody King.
 On 14 May, at Capital Collision, Mikey Nicholls was reunited with Haste, leaving CHAOS in the process.
 TMDK and Bad Dude Tito defeated the United Empire, with Nicholls pinning Kyle Fletcher for the win.
 After the match, Tito, who had been tagging with Jonah since the start of the year, officially joined TMDK.
 Haste and Nicholls then entered a tournament to become the inaugural Strong Openweight Tag Team Champions, but were defeated in the semi-final to the pairing of Christopher Daniels and Yuya Uemura.

 On 20 June, Jonah was announced as being part of G1 Climax 32.
 He would be accompanied by Tito, with both wrestlers being used in undercard tag team matches throughout the tournament.